Rajpratik71/Mininet-wiki/FAQ.md

 The API documentation is available at <http://mininet.github.com/api>.

-Also see [[Mininet-API-Documentation]] for information on how to generate Mininet documentation in.md format.
+Also see [[Mininet-API-Documentation]] for information on how to generate Mininet documentation yourself in .html and .pdf format.

 ***
 <a id=openflow-versions></a>